PR AND BLOGGER ETHICS: I talked to a reporter about blogs and PR -- I

 competes with that of the actual occurrences on the scheduled date.

-The practice Boorstin described has not gone away: it has expanded
+The practice Boorstin described has not gone away: it

-television was real.
+image on television was real.
 But nowadays, when many high schools have

 network-quality television studios, and when videotape is sold at